discordance/fraize_core/README.md

 ## What

-This is an wip experimental project aiming to create a (time-synced) **multitrack loop player/mangler**.
+This is a wip experimental project aiming to create a (time-synced) **multitrack loop player/mangler**.

 The basic idea is you can load folders of audio loop files and use it as a kind of Live for the poor that can run on your Raspberry PI, Mac OSX, Linux + everything it can compile for.